whatap/whatap-operator/README.manifest.md

 This guide explains how to combine existing architecture-specific Docker images into a single multi-architecture image using Docker manifest lists.

 > **Note:** If you're using the `build.sh` script to build your images, you don't need to run `create-manifest.sh` separately.
 The `build.sh` script already includes the manifest creation functionality.
+You can also use `build.sh` with the `--manifest-only` flag to create manifest lists without rebuilding the images: `./build.sh 1.9.78 public.ecr.aws/whatap --manifest-only`

 ## Problem